 Periodically, students will be quizzed on material from the most recent lecture and assigned reading.
-Quizzes may also be comprehensive-containing information from previous chapters and lectures-promoting the retention of important motor learning and performance themes.
-Quiz grades will be factored into the Exam score as bonus points, therefore, completion of the quizzes are optional.
+Quizzes may also be comprehensive-containing information from previous chapters and lectures-promoting the retention of important Motor Learning and Performance themes.
+Quiz grades will be factored into the Exam score as bonus points.